nemostatus/graphJS/notes.md

-what ive learned about graph so far
--it can be represented as a class with 2 properties
+what ive learned about graph so far from geeksforgeeks.org -it can be represented as a class with 2 properties
 1 this.noOfVertices
 2 this.adjList